Samantha Bee rails against Ivanka Trump's book and it's brilliant

 - Samantha Bee took on Ivanka Trump's new book 'Women Who Work' during her show Wednesday night

-- Bee challenged Trump's advice for working mothers and said that the First Daughter is anything but relatable
+- Bee challenged Trump's advice for working mothers and said that the first daughter is anything but relatable

-(CNN)Samantha Bee had some choice words for Ivanka Trump in a seven-minute long monologue in which the late night host railed against the first daughter's new book "Women Who Work: Rewriting the Rules For Success."
+(CNN)Samantha Bee had some choice words for Ivanka Trump in a seven-minute monologue in which the late night host railed against the first daughter's new book "Women Who Work: Rewriting the Rules For Success."

 Bee had a field day referencing the numerous inspirational quotes Trump used throughout the book, from Maya Angelou to Nelson Mandela.
-The host also pointed out Trump had wrongly attributed a quote in her book to actor Dave Willis when in fact it was from a pastor named Dave Willis.
+The host also pointed out Trump had wrongly attributed a quote in her book to actor Dave Willis, when in fact it was from a pastor named Dave Willis.

 "It takes a special kind of whiteness to take a Maya Angelou line about racism, mangle it, and apply it to asking for a raise," she said.